 Do you suppose that increase in perceived height and toughness played a part in all the wars that took place during the 20th Century?

-And perhaps we blame Willis for hot that mess as well.
+And should blame Willis Carrier for that hot mess as well?
+Hmmm.